NSO-developer/nso_ai_assistant/Readme.md

 # NSO AI Assistant
-This project explore 3 approach to build a AI Assistant that can answer NSO related question based on the NSO Gitbook Guide - https://cisco-tailf.gitbook.io/nso-docs/.
+This project intend to build a Multi-Agent AI Assistant that can answer NSO related question based on the NSO Gitbook Guide - https://cisco-tailf.gitbook.io/nso-docs/ and NSO Changelog Explorer - https://developer.cisco.com/docs/nso/ned-changelog-explorer/.

+For NSO Gitbook Agent, we explore 3 different approach to achieve as high accuracy as possible
 * Gitbook Search - The first approach rely on the Gitbook Search of the NSO Gitbook Guide and build a RAG and Vector Database above it.
 Gitbook does have its own AI feature, however it is not tailed for NSO usage.
 In this case, the answer that came back can not be used as support purpose.
 * Langchain RAG - While the second way is with Langchain to construct a tailed RAG that have the following goal
     * Vector Datastore need to tailed to NSO Gitbook Guide with one chapter per chunk